MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/static-web-app-image-analysis.md

     --resource-group rg-demo
     ```

-1. Copy one of the keys, you will need that later.
+1. Copy one of the keys, you'll need that later.

     ```json
     {